stephburton/stephs-past-work/NATGW-overhaul/work.md

 ### Technologies and Tools
 Technologies and Tools used to complete this work are as follows:
+* __Google Cloud Platform__
-* Google Cloud Platform: this was the cloud platform of choice for Shopify, housing all of our infrastructure.
+  - The cloud platform of choice for Shopify, housing all of our infrastructure.
+* __Chef__
-* Chef: used to configure and manage all VMs within our restricted infrastructure.
+  - Used to configure and manage all VMs within our restricted infrastructure.
+* __Terraform__
-* Terraform: used to manage the configuration of our infrastructure.
-Terraform was used in conjunction with Github to serve as documentation of work completed, as required by SOX and PCI-DSS.
+  - Used to manage the configuration of our infrastructure.
+  - Terraform was used in conjunction with Github to serve as documentation of work completed, as required by SOX and PCI-DSS.
+* __Github__
-* Github: As mentioned previously Github was used in conjunction with Terraform to document our work.
-Github was also used for it's typical purpose: version control.
-When used with an internally-built tool called [ShipIt](https://shopify.engineering/introducing-shipit), Github expedited the rollback of changes should issues arise.
+  - As mentioned previously Github was used in conjunction with Terraform to document our work.
+  - Github was also used for it's typical purpose: version control.
+  - When used with an internally-built tool called [ShipIt](https://shopify.engineering/introducing-shipit), Github expedited the rollback of changes should issues arise.
+* __SSH__
-* SSH: used to securely gain remote access to another VM on the network, to monitor traffic to the NAT gateways.
+  - Used to securely gain remote access to another VM on the network, to monitor traffic to the NAT gateways.
-* Linux commands such as `watch` and `curl`: used to monitor traffic to and from the NAT gateways, from another VM on the network.
+* __Linux commands such as `watch` and `curl`__
+  - Used to monitor traffic to and from the NAT gateways, from another VM on the network.

 ### Implementation
 Here is a description of my approach to completing the work described above:

-**1.** Edit the existing Terraform configuration to make the desired changes.
+__1.__ Edit the existing Terraform configuration to make the desired changes.
 Create a new Github pull request (PR) containing these changes.
 By pushing the proposed configuration changes to a new PR, I was able to have a coworker verify the changes are correct before applying.
 Having the work approved by another member of my team also serves to meet the requirements of the PCI-DSS standard (change controls).

-**2.** Plan the changes locally to ensure they are as expected.
+__2.__ Plan the changes locally to ensure they are as expected.
 Post plans within the body of the previously mentioned PR, for review and approval by senior team member.

-**3.** Work on one NAT gateway VM at a time, noting the IP address of the NAT gateway.
+__3.__ Work on one NAT gateway VM at a time, noting the IP address of the NAT gateway.
 As previously mentioned, working on one NAT gateway at a time allowed me to minimize disruption ensuring high-availability of our infrastructure.

-**4.** SSH into another VM on the network and test the connection to the NAT gateway using Linux commands.
+__4.__ SSH into another VM on the network and test the connection to the NAT gateway using Linux commands.
 Because traffic to the NAT gateways was load-balanced, I would be able to confirm all three NAT gateways were receiving traffic.

-**5.** Delete the NAT gateway VM via Google console.
+__5.__ Delete the NAT gateway VM via Google console.

-**6.** Apply the Terraform configuration changes, using targets to single out one NAT gateway VM at a time.
+__6.__ Apply the Terraform configuration changes, using targets to single out one NAT gateway VM at a time.

-**7.** Check Cloud-init log files to ensure Chef has finished successfully.
+__7.__ Check Cloud-init log files to ensure Chef has finished successfully.
 Confirming Chef had finished successfully means the new NAT gateway was ready to receive traffic.

-**8.** SSH to the previously accessed VM to monitor traffic to the NAT gateways.
+__8.__ SSH to the previously accessed VM to monitor traffic to the NAT gateways.
 If the IP address of the re-created NAT gateway shows up, it means the NAT gateway was re-created successfully.

-**9.** Repeat this process for each of the remaining NAT gateways.
+__9.__ Repeat this process for each of the remaining NAT gateways.

 ### Results and Impact
 Here's a breakdown of the final results: